akimchik/khortytsia/README.md

 With this rule in place, the "Merge pull request" button will be blocked until all Terraform, unit, and security tests have passed.

-### 🛡️ Branch Protection & Pull Requests

-To protect your `main` branch and ensure all changes are validated, you should enable a branch protection rule.
-This will enforce the checks from the `pr_check.yml` workflow on every pull request.

-**How to Set Up the Rule:**

-1. In your GitHub repository, go to **Settings** > **Branches**.
-2. Click **Add branch protection rule**.
-3. For "Branch name pattern", type `main`.
-4. Check the box for **Require a pull request before merging**.
-5. Check the box for **Require status checks to pass before merging**.
-6. Check the box for **Require branches to be up to date before merging**.
-This is also a good practice.
-7. A search box will appear.
-Type `validate` and select the `validate` check that appears.
-This is the name of the job in our new `pr_check.yml` workflow.
-8. Click **Create**.

-With this rule in place, the "Merge pull request" button will be blocked until all Terraform, unit, and security tests have passed.

 ### Prerequisites